RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/5-Project Management/1-projects/Project Financials Tab/Project Financials Tab.md

 ### Overview

-The project financials tab is a easy to access place to access all budgets, quotes , and invoices associated with the project.
+The project financials tab is a helpful place to access all budgets, quotes , and invoices associated with the project.

 Budgets under the scoping tab, and Budgets under the financials tab will both show the same items as budgets refer to both a projects financials and scoping.